iandailis/Palettizer/README.md

 - M9K usage is weird.
 Just because a M9K has a certain number of bits, doesn't mean that it will be able to use it all effectively, depending on the data width.

 - This program generates three files so that you can use bits and pieces if you want.
 If you are making a sprite, don't use the mapper sv file, and just take the rom and palette.

+# FAQ:

+- Why does it say "" ?

 Enjoy!
 -Ian